Beertje135/Home-Assistant/README.md

 The structure of my config is based on a top down system.
 My intention was to minimize the files that needed changes when one or more variables change.
 Automations will point to scripts where possible.
-I have two types of scripts, the sequence scripts and the Service scripts.
+I have two types of scripts, the Sequence scripts and the Service scripts.
+These are both regular scripts but I call them this way to illustrate the way I use them.

 Automations --> Action points to a script where possible Sequence Script --> Points to one or more Service scripts Service Scripts --> Contain the actual action

 The positive thing is that when you change a Service Script all Automations and Sequence Scripts are updated at once.
-Another reason might be the possiblity to add some different conditions to different actions in the sequence.
+Another reason is the possibility to add different conditions to different actions in the sequence.
 When a condition is not TRUE the sequence will stop, but you might want to cancel only one of the actions.
 The downside is that sometimes you need to follow the road 'Automation'-->'Sequence Script'-->'Service Script' to find the action you need to change.

+I also depend heavily on conditions.
+Some conditions are repeated in the automation and all scripts.
+This is done so the automation isn't constantly fired and so we can use the script for multiple purposes.
+Eg. movement will only fire the automation when it is dark and script will only fire if light is off.
+Eg. the sequence script will turn on service script light 1 and service script light 2 but only if the light(s) are off.
+If we put these in one sequence and light 1 is already on the second light will not get turned on because the whole sequence is stopped.

 ### Example:
 ### Automation